 The Club's business plan forecast and underlying assumptions appear reasonable.
-Due to enhanced AP rates and increased AP income received by the Club, the year ending February 2022 is forecast to make a significant surplus for the Club.
-In future years, net premium income is expected to exceed claims (typically nil) and expenses, and hence the Club is expected to generate a surplus.
-The Club is forecast to be below the upper target capital band at February 2022.
+The year ending February 2023 is forecast to make a small surplus for the Club, with a forecast investment loss offsetting an underwriting surplus.
+In future years, net premium income is expected to exceed claims (typically nil) and expenses, generating an underwriting surplus.
+The Club is currently comfortably within its target capital band hence targeting a small overall surplus seems reasonable.

-• Reinsurance Opinion
+Reinsurance Opinion

 UK War Risks is protected against claims activity by its near 100% risk transfer reinsurance programme.
-The Club's reinsurance reduces its regulatory capital requirement by approximately \$1.4bn.
+The Club's reinsurance reduces its regulatory capital requirement by approximately \$1.8bn.
 Hence, the Club would not meet its regulatory capital requirement without reinsurance.
 It is therefore clear that the Club relies on its reinsurance in order to maintain its current business model.
-The Club has ensured that its reinsurance fully covers all risks by buying \$1bn of cover, which exceeds the Club's current largest exposure of \$970m.
-The Actuarial Function contributes to the Club's Risk Management Framework by its involvement in management meetings, operating the Club's capital model and involvement in the ORSA process
+The Club has ensured that its reinsurance fully covers all risks by buying \$1.8bn of cover, which matches the Club's largest exposure.
+The Actuarial Function contributes to the Club's Risk Management Framework by its involvement in management meetings, operating the Club's capital model and involvement in the ORSA process.